TileDB-Inc/TileDB-Vector-Search/src/src/README.md

 https://comp21storage.blob.core.windows.net/publiccontainer/comp21/bigann/public_query_gt100.bin
 ```

-**NB:** You should not run examples with arrays stored in S3 from your local machine (desktop or laptop) as there are substantial charges for data egress from S3 (in addition, the bandwidth is extremely throttled, so loading them could take hours).
+**NB:** You should not run the larger examples using arrays stored in S3 from your local machine (desktop or laptop) as there are substantial charges for data egress from S3 (in addition, the bandwidth is extremely throttled, so loading them could take hours).
 It is recommended that
 * If you want to run problems on your local desktop or laptop that you copy the arrays from S3 to your local machine (but see below)
 * If you want to run problems on the larger examples that you do so using a suitable EC2 instance or that you do so using TileDB Cloud (recommended)